 As you approach the crest of the rise, you'll cross a stream on rocks.
 A short distance beyond, the white-blazed Castle Loop joins from the right.
 Just ahead, the trails bear left at a fork and descend to a trail junction at Ramapo Lake, where the Ramapo Lake Spur ends (there are street signs at the junction for South Shore Drive, North Shore Drive and Rye Cliff Road).
 Here, you should turn left, crossing the dam of Ramapo Lake.

-The road proceeds through dense vegetation, crosses a causeway over an arm of the lake, and passes a swamp to the left and several interesting rock outcrops.
+The road proceeds through dense vegetation, crosses a causeway over an arm of the lake, and passes a swamp on the left and several interesting rock outcrops.
 It then moves away from the lakeshore but continues to parallel it, with views over the lake through the trees.

 Just past the southern end of the lake, about a mile from the dam, the road reaches a T-intersection.
-Here, the red/blue LeGrande-Lake Connector begins on th left, but you should turn right to continue on the Ramapo Lake Loop.
+Here, the red/blue LeGrande-Lake Connector begins on the left, but you should turn right to continue on the Ramapo Lake Loop.
 Then, in another 300 feet, bear right at a Y-intersection where the Cannonball Trail, marked by white-“C”-on-red blazes, joins from the left.

 You’re now heading north through dense vegetation, paralleling the western shore of Ramapo Lake.
 At first, the road runs some distance from the water, but after a while, the lake can be seen through the trees.
 In half a mile, you’ll pass a building on the hillside to the left (formerly used as a ranger station) and, a short distance beyond, a rock ledge to the right of the trail offers a pleasant view of the lake.